runtipi/runtipi-appstore/apps/mastodon/metadata/description.md

 ## Installation Notice

-- *Mastodon is a heavy app, and may take a bit longer to fully start up.*
-- Must be on Tipi Version **1.4.0** for the expose app to work!

-#### Local Domain Varibale
+#### Local Domain Variable
-- The local domain variable ca be the same as the exposed domain (Ex: social.example.com).
-But you could have the exposed domain as social.example.com and the username url as example.com.
+- The local domain variable defines the instance name
+- It can be different from the exposed domain: you could have the exposed domain as social.example.com and the username url as example.com.

 ## Initial User Setup
 1. SSH into your Tipi Server
-2. Fill in your credentials (some_username,someone@example.org, some_very_good_password), then run the command:
+2. Fill in your credentials (some_username, someone@example.org), then run the command:
     ```
-    sudo docker exec -it -w /app/www mastodon bin/tootctl accounts create some_username --email someone@example.org --confirmed --role Owner
+    sudo docker exec -it -w /app/www mastodon_migrated-mastodon-1 bin/tootctl accounts create some_username --email someone@example.org --confirmed --role Owner
     ```
+3. A randomly generated password will be shown in the terminal. *(change it as soon as possible)*
+4. You will need to approve your new admin account:
+    ```
+    sudo docker exec -it -w /app/www mastodon_migrated-mastodon-1 bin/tootctl accounts modify some_username --approve
+    ```

 ---

+## Mastodon
 Mastodon is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub!)

 Click below to **learn more** in a video: